Aburraq/me-myRandomExercises/README.md

 ## Exercise 29
 I have written down all the Array and String methods, and I realized I havent used some of them.
 Then I came up with coding a sign up page and added validation for each input by using unused methods and regex.
 There are many sources to validate inputs like bootstrap, formik, react hook form etc. However, I believe it is always good to learn the logic behind of them and try to code something similar to them to understand them better.

+## Exercise 30
+I decided to code something different than usual, and come up with an idea of text reader.
+To do this, I used SpeechSynthesisUtterance method, map the voices in select element.
+Learning new concepts always make me excited, and this project was the peak for sure.